Born: March 20, 1959 | Birthplace: Omaha, Nebraska

-At Clash of the Champions X on February 6, he was confronted by the Horsemen about challenging for Flair’s title, and when Sting refused to drop his opportunity, he was dropped on the spot.
+At Clash of the Champions X on February 6, he was confronted by the Horsemen, and when Sting refused to relinquish his title shot, he was dropped on the spot.
 His journey to the championship derailed slightly when he injured his knee later in the night, attempting to climb into the cage during the Horsemen’s match with J-Tex Corporation.

 Instead, he accompanied his friend Lex Luger to the ring when he challenged Flair at WrestleWar 1990.
 Sting was attacked by Ole Anderson, which caused Luger to be counted out.
-While out of action, Sting continued to make televised appearances, including at Capital Combat, when he was saved by RoboCop from being assaulted by The Horsemen.
+While out of action, Sting continued to make televised appearances, including at Capital Combat, when RoboCop saved him from being assaulted by The Horsemen.
 Eventually, at The Great American Bash on July 7, 1990, he bested Flair to earn his first World Heavyweight Title.

 Sting was on the winning team at Halloween Havoc 1991 in a ‘Chamber of Horrors’ match and was challenged later in the pay-per-view by Ravishing Rick Rude, who had been under a mask as “The Halloween Phantom.”
 Managed by Paul E Dangerously, they declared war on WCW, and identified Sting as the franchise, leading to the formation of The Dangerous Alliance.